 Be available to start work in the reference week.

 Gleeson (2019) states that unemployment impacts on the economic, social and mental health of not only the person who is unemployed but their family and community in the short-term and can have impact for decades to come.
-Additionally, the longer a person remains unemployed it can become more difficult to find employment as skills and abilities deteriorate over the time of unemployment.
+Additionally, the longer a person remains unemployed the more difficult it can become to find employment as skills and abilities deteriorate over the time of unemployment.
 Hudson (2019) found that unemployment can cause a ripple effect across the economy.
-If more people are unemployed, fewer taxes are collected, and government spending will have to rise accordingly to pay more unemployment benefits, affecting the ongoing financial stability of the government.
+As the proportion of unemployed persons increases, less tax is collected, and government spending will rise accordingly to pay more in unemployment benefits, affecting the ongoing financial stability of the economy.

 Research has revealed several misnomers about unemployment and resulting factors such as crime and domestic violence.
-Janko and Popli (2015) in their analysis of Canadian data showed that there was not a relationship between unemployment and crime.
+Janko and Popli (2015) in their analysis of Canadian data showed that there was no relationship between unemployment and crime.
 Another study showed that gender-based unemployment played a part in the increase of domestic violence although did not increase domestic violence over all (Anderberg et al, 2013).

 Our research aims to broaden the scope for factors that could affect unemployment in NSW.
-The unemployment rate in Australia for March 2019 is 5.0% (Tradingeconomics.com, 2019), while in NSW particularly, it is sitting at 4.3% for the same period (Taffa, 2019).
+The unemployment rate in Australia for March 2019 is 5.0% (Tradingeconomics.com, 2019), while in NSW it was 4.3% for the same period (Taffa, 2019).
 To maintain NSW’s low unemployment and resulting high prosperity, detailed and region specific research can potentially unlock hidden characteristics about each area and if they impact unemployment rates.
 The outcomes of our research are targeted towards governmental policy makers and social welfare groups in NSW.
 Any new information can be used to assess existing services and their effectiveness, as well as highlight new areas where more services are needed.

 Our questions